-- Thomas Vilsack, Secretary of Agriculture nominee, Form 278E and Ethics Agreement
+- Richard Sauber, General Counsel of Veterans Affairs: Form 278E and Ethics Agreement

-Note: This page was most recently updated on 1/25/21 and will continue to be updated as new financial disclosure forms are released for more executive branch nominees.
+This page will be updated as new financial disclosure forms are released for more executive branch nominees.

 For detailed information on other political appointees not named here, go to the OGE’s website.
 Filings for lower level appointees may be requested through the OGE’s online portal or requested by directly sending the Form 201 to the OGE contact at the respective agency where the official works currently, or did work in the past, or will soon work if confirmed.